Convergence of infinitesimal generators and stability of convex monotone semigroups: Examples

 \end{itemize} \end{assumption}

-The previous conditions are, for instance, satisfied for suitably bounded families of generators of L\'evy processes, Ornstein--Uhlenbeck processes and geometric Brownian motions.
-In these cases, it is straightforward to verify the respective conditions for the transition semigroups and use the Laplace transform in order to transfer them to the resolvents.
-For a detailed illustration how the conditions can be verified for a large class of transition semigroups, we refer to~\cite[Section~6.3 and~Section 7]{NR21}.
-At this point we would like to emphasise that the nonlinear semigroups in~\cite{NR21} are not constructed via the resolvents but as so-called Nisio semigroups.
-Furthermore, due to Lemma~\ref{lem:moment} and Corollary~\ref{cor:cutoff1}, the conditions~(ii) and~(ii') both guarantee that Assumption~\ref{ass:cher}(ii) is valid.
-While condition~(ii) is satisfied for Ornstein--Uhlenbeck processes and geometric Brownian motions, it does not cover L\'evy processes with non-integrable jumps.
-On the other hand, condition~(ii') applies to L\'evy processes with possibly non-integrable jumps but neither to Ornstein--Uhlenbeck processes nor geometric Brownian motions.
+The previous conditions are, for instance, satisfied for suitably bounded families of generators of L\'evy processes, Ornstein--Uhlenbeck processes and geometric Brownian motions.\ In these cases, it is straightforward to verify the respective conditions for the transition semigroups and use the Laplace transform to transfer them to the resolvents.\ For a detailed illustration how the conditions can be verified for a large class of transition semigroups, we refer to~\cite[Section~6.3 and~Section 7]{NR21}.\ At this point we want to emphasize that the nonlinear semigroups in~\cite{NR21} are not constructed via the resolvents but as so-called Nisio semigroups.\ Furthermore, due to Corollary~\ref{cor:cutoff.app} and Lemma~\ref{cor:cutoff1}, the conditions~(ii) and~(ii') both guarantee that Assumption~\ref{ass:cher}(iii) is valid.\ While condition~(ii) is satisfied for Ornstein--Uhlenbeck processes and geometric Brownian motions, it does not cover L\'evy processes with non-integrable jumps.\ On the other hand, condition~(ii') applies to L\'evy processes with possibly non-integrable jumps but neither to Ornstein--Uhlenbeck processes nor geometric Brownian motions.
 In the sequel, let $(\lambda_n)_{n\in\N}\subset (\omega,\infty)$ be a sequence with $\lambda_n\to\infty$ and

-For every $n\in\N$ and $f\in\Ck(\R^d)$, we define
+For every $n\in\N$ and $f\in\Ck(\Rd)$, we define

-Moreover, let $X_n:=\R^d$ and $\T_n:=\{kh_n\colon k\in\N_0\}$ for all $n\in\N$.
-For every $n\in\N$ and $f\in\Ck(\R^d)$, the resolvent identity implies
+Moreover, let $X_n:=\Rd$ and $\T_n:=\{kh_n\colon k\in\N_0\}$ for all $n\in\N$.
+For every $n\in\N$ and $f\in\Ck(\Rd)$, the resolvent identity implies